I am so excited right now that I could hardly contain myself. I just received the following email:

 Yours In Christ,

 P.S.
 Because one can never be too careful with all the computer frauds and scams these days, I have decided to send you my information in a separate email.
-To show my appreciate, I have decided that on receipt of the funds, I will send you my Mars rock that I inherited from my great great great great grandpa.
+To show my appreciation, I have decided that on receipt of the funds, I will send you my Mars rock that I inherited from my great great great great grandpa.
 It’s a genuine rock taken from the first manned space expedition to Mars.
 Thanks again!